grro/pi_display_webthing/README.md

 Raspberry Pi OS disables I2C.
 Please refer [Configure I2C](docs/configure_i2c.md) to activate I2C and to detect the address of the LCD module.

-To install pi_display_webthing you may use docker or [PIP](https://realpython.com/what-is-pip/) package manager such as shown below
+To install pi_display_webthing you may use [Docker](https://phoenixnap.com/kb/docker-on-raspberry-pi) or [PIP](https://realpython.com/what-is-pip/) package manager such as shown below

 **Docker approach**
 ```